gbmhunter/blog/content/electronics/communication-protocols/1-wire-protocol/index.md

 Some 1-wire devices have two additional pins to support sequence detection.

-{{< img src="1-wire-bus-example-showing-sequence-detection-with-ds28ea00.png" width="702px" caption="An example of a 1-wire bus with the DS28EA00 ICs, which support sequence detection.
-Image from www.maximintegrated.com."  >}}
+{{% figure src="1-wire-bus-example-showing-sequence-detection-with-ds28ea00.png" width="702px" caption="An example of a 1-wire bus with the DS28EA00 ICs, which support sequence detection.
+Image from www.maximintegrated.com."  %}}

 ## Bit Bashing